Parera-Portell/prf-ccp/README.md

     lat0,lon0 (initial latitude and longitude)
     lat1,lon1 (final latitude and longitude)
     t0 (initial time of data)
-    dx,dz (lateral and vertical sampling of profile) zmin,zmax (initial and final depth of profile) hw (half width of lateral sampling)
-    outfile (output file path)
+    dx,dz (lateral and vertical resolution of profile, or cell size, in km) zmin,zmax (initial and final depth of profile, in km) hw (half width of lateral sampling, in km) outfile (output file path)
     model (path to earth model text file, in format Z,Vp,Vs) p (name of ray parameter variable in SAC header)